This post contains affiliate links.

 The quiet neighborhood is located outside of the city center and runs along the Bosphorus river.
 It has beautiful waterfront views, so the best time to visit is on a sunny morning.

 If you’re looking for an escape from the crowds and a bit of fresh air, I recommend a half-day trip to Bebek.
-This is everything you should do when you go!
+This guide has everything you need to know to go, including:

 How to Get to Bebek, Istanbul